A simple, robust and powerful flyback

 (TO-220) voltage regulator.
 However those typically have a maximum 35VDC

-input and will get very warm (heatsink).
-Note that those also have a 2V
+input and will get very warm with >20V in (heatsink required).
+The 7815 also has a 2V

 voltage drop at 1A I_fwd, so you will be limited to ~17 to 35VDC input.

-For ultimate adjustability, the 15V rail can be generated with another
+For ultimate flexibility to the main bus, the 15V rail can instead be

 Next, a generic 555 timer (U2) is set up in the standard